 Rigs and Leaders

-Trolling lure and rig leaders need to be checked for nicks, or crimps in questionable condition.
+Trolling rigs and leaders need to be checked for nicks, or crimps in questionable condition.
 Along with a visual inspection run your fingers down the line to feel for any damage.
-Once everything passes inspection, wash it with soap and water.
-And before allowing it to dry, use a brush to straighten out any tangled hair on lures and skirts.
-Then file the hooks sharp.
+If you find any damage replace the line, and if everything passes inspection, wash it with soap and water.
+Before allowing it to dry use a brush to straighten out any tangled hair on lures and skirts, then file the hooks sharp.
 Many offshore hooks have a cutting edge to help penetrate the tough mouths on species like billfish or sharks.
 Other hooks are rounded to a point.
 Just follow the angle of the hooks when sharpening.
 Start with a file, and finish off sharpening with a stone.
-Once sharp, use a red permanent magic marker to coat the filed area.
-The jury is still out on whether or not the red color on hooks increase the chances of strikes, but many anglers feel it does – and more importantly, the marker ink stops rust from forming on the filed area of the hook.
+Once sharp, use a red permanent magic marker to coat the filed area which will prevent rust from forming.

 Terminal tackle such as swivels, snaps, crimps and other various rigging items hopefully are in prime condition and ready for use.
 But anything in question should be trashed and replaced.
 Is the cost of a swivel that does not spin smoothly worth the possibility of it coming apart with a trophy fish at the end of a line?
 If that hasn't happened to you, great, but I haven’t been so lucky.